jek-bao-choo/splunk-otel-example/apm-php/laravel8-apache2-ubuntu20dot04/README.md

 sudo systemctl restart splunk-otel-collector
 ```

-We can view the logged traces via
+We can view the debug logged traces and the debug logged logs via
 ```bash
 # Trigger some traffic